 The world leaders are doing there part and working towards a better and more sustainable future, but its not just up to them.
 For these goals to succeed we must also make a conscious difference to our every day lives and opt for more sustainable alternatives.

-Making that small effort just to change things such as eating locally, donating to charity, volunteering or buying goods from eco-friendly and ethically conscious companies makes reaching these goals just that little bit easier.
+Making that small effort just to change things such as eating locally, donating to an environmental charity, volunteering or buying goods from eco-friendly and ethically conscious companies makes reaching these goals just that little bit easier.
 We all live on this planet, so let’s try and protect it and work towards a more peaceful world!